mohsinrubel/mohsinrubel/README.md

 # Hi, I'm  Mohsin Rubel 👋

-I'm a passionate DevOps Engineer with a focus on automating and streamlining development and operations processes.
-My goal is to help teams deliver high-quality software faster by implementing efficient CI/CD pipelines, infrastructure as code (IaC), and other DevOps best practices.
+I'm an enthusiastic DevSecOps enthusiast, driven by the challenge of fortifying cloud-based systems while enhancing the development experience.
+My mission is to empower teams to expedite software delivery, all while ensuring top-notch security.
+I achieve this by orchestrating robust CI/CD pipelines, harnessing the power of Infrastructure as Code (IaC), and integrating cutting-edge DevSecOps strategies that safeguard cloud environments and elevate development to new heights.

 ## 🔧 Technologies & Tools